clarkgrubb/data-tools/README.md

     highlight          highlight text matching REGEX

     json-awk           read JSON objects from standard input and process them with Ruby

+    reservoir-sample   select a specified number of lines from standard input randomly

     set-diff           find lines in first file which are not in the second